symblai/symbl-docs/docs/web-sdk/web-sdk-reference/events-and-callbacks.md

 #### Speech Recognition Object

 To retrieve the real-time transcription results as soon as they are detected.
-You can use this callback to render live transcription which is specific to the speaker of this audio stream.
+You can use this callback to render a live transcription which is specific to the speaker of this audio stream.

 ```js
 connection.on("speech_recognition", (speechData) => {